Pineiro's kick lifts Panthers to 10-7 win over Saints - WHIZ News

 Panthers: Begin the offseason with uncertainty over who’ll be the coach in 2023 and a decision to make about whether to stick with Darnold at QB.

-Saints: Head into first-year coach Dennis Allen’s first full offseason with six offensive and defensive starters, as well as several regulars on all three units, entering free agency.
+Saints: Head into Allen’s first full offseason with six offensive and defensive starters, as well as several regulars on all three units, entering free agency.
 The club’s future at QB also is uncertain.

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL